December 16, 2020

 If you would like some more detailed advice, this article should interest you!

 For many, the end of the year is the ideal moment to take stock of the year and to make new resolutions.
 What if you took the opportunity to quit smoking?
 Beginning a smoking cessation at this time means starting at the same time as many other smokers who, just like you, will want to take advantage of the New Year to make a fresh start and quit smoking.
 This is the perfect opportunity to support and help each other!
 You may already know such people.
-If not, or even if you want a little more support, think about our support group on Facebook!
-Thanks to the Kwitters group, you will find advice, sharing of experiences, but above all a lot of support.

 A new year is also the perfect opportunity to make a list of all the reasons why you might want to quit smoking!
 Put them on paper and reread this list in difficult times.